alecstein/word-chains/README.md

 For fun.
 This is my first time writing code in a compiled language with manual memory management and I thought it might be more straightforward than learning C.

+In the end, getting through the Zig docs was a challenge and I had to rely on friends and the #zig freenode channel for help.
+Without them I definitely couldn't have built this basic application by myself.

+This took me about 30-40 hours.
+I had to learn what an allocator was, how to allocate memory efficiently, how to use pointers, and how to read the Zig source.

+For comparison, the python version took me less than 30 minutes.

 # What next?

 It would be nice to have the option to pre-build the graph at compile time so that you don't have to build it on every run.